scarab5q/fzr/README.md

     when.

 ## How this all works
 every finder has the following components:
-		- search input
+- *input*
+the items to be searched

 - *preprocessing* (optional)
-         values that have been pre-assigned to the search items to improve search speed_
+optional values that have been pre-assigned to the search items to improve search speed. e.g. an index, hash map, etc

+- *user/query input*
+the mechanism by which the query is read in by the finder

+- *matching*
+the algorithm used to find items that match a given query

-        - query input
+- *ranking*
+algorithm to determine the ranking of the the

-        - matching
+- *command*

-        - output - what needs to be done with the selected item/s
+what needs to be done with the selected item/s

+- *display*
+how the whole program is displayed.
+So for example

-to be good unix citizens it makes more sense to make sure each one of these components is as good as they can possibly be before bringing them all together to get what you want
+to be good unix citizens it makes more sense to make sure each one of these components is as good as they can possibly be before bringing them all together to make sure everything works as well as possible

+## Project Goals
+### Goals
+- to be the fastest fuzzy finder there is
+- have every component optionally execute asynchronously
+- easy configuration and extensibility through plugins and a config file
+- for each component to be able to be written in any language a user wants
+- A common IO format for each component so that they are all compatible with each other
+### Non - Goals

+### Ideas
+- Make fzy into a library so that it can be added to anything

 ## Installation - **TODO**
 ## Configuration - **TODO**